-With macOS Ventura, you can now view which applications are allowed to perform tasks even when they’re not actively running.
+With macOS Ventura, you can now view which applications can perform tasks even when not actively running.
 While this is a useful feature, there’s one limitation: it only allows you to disable background items, not remove them entirely.

 Steps